palewire/palewire/README.md

 [qiklog](https://github.com/datadesk/latimes-qiklog)|A simplified wrapper for Python's logging module [scrapy-calaccess-crawler](https://github.com/california-civic-data-coalition/scrapy-calaccess-crawler)|A Scrapy app to scrape campaign-finance data from the California Secretary of State’s CAL-ACCESS website|
-[statestyle](https://github.com/datadesk/latimes-statestyle)|A Python library that standardizes the names of U.S. states [storysniffer](https://github.com/palewire/storysniffer)|Inspect a URL and estimate if it links to news story|
-[storytracker](https://github.com/palewire/storytracker)|Tools for tracking stories on news homepages|
+[statestyle](https://github.com/datadesk/latimes-statestyle)|A Python library that standardizes the names of U.S. states [storytracker](https://github.com/palewire/storytracker)|Tools for tracking stories on news homepages|
 [webcitation](https://github.com/palewire/webcitation)|A simple Python wrapper for the webcitation.org capturing service|
 [wordpress-memento-plugin](https://github.com/palewire/wordpress-memento-plugin)|A plugin for Wordpress web sites to enable the Memento framework for time-based access|